ayman-gassi/Spring-Practice/TP03/README.md

-# Introduction
 ## Spring Data JPA
-Spring Data JPA simplifie l'accès aux bases de données en offrant une abstraction au-dessus de JPA.
-Il permet de créer des interfaces de repositories pour effectuer des opérations CRUD sans écrire de code SQL.
-Cela facilite la gestion des données et améliore la productivité.
+Spring Data JPA simplifies database access by providing an abstraction layer on top of JPA.
+It allows developers to create repository interfaces to perform CRUD operations without writing SQL code, making data management easier and boosting productivity.

 ## Hibernate
-Hibernate est une implémentation de JPA qui assure le mapping objet-relationnel (ORM).
-Il permet de mapper des objets Java à des tables de base de données, générant automatiquement les requêtes SQL.
-Hibernate gère aussi les transactions et le cache des données.
+Hibernate is a JPA implementation that handles object-relational mapping (ORM).
+It maps Java objects to database tables, automatically generating the necessary SQL queries.
+Hibernate also manages transactions and data caching, improving performance and consistency.

-## Services dans Spring Boot
+## Services in Spring Boot
-Les services, contiennent la logique métier d'une application.
-Ils interagissent avec les repositories pour manipuler les données et isolent la logique métier des autres couches comme les contrôleurs ou les repositories.
+Services contain the business logic of an application.
+They interact with repositories to handle data manipulation and keep the business logic separate from other layers, such as controllers and repositories.

 # Project Structure
 <img src="./screenshots/structure.png"/>